codewars/docs/content/authoring/kata/create-first-kata.md

 In a way, knowing the kata in the wild is very similar to knowing your enemies: you get to see how others write the same kata and other people's (sometimes) brilliant solution in these kata.

-Then, maybe you can decide whether to retreat or make a **harder** version of the kata as a fallback if you feel the existing one is too lackluster/easy.
+Then, maybe you can decide whether to retreat or make a **harder** version of the kata in return if you feel the existing one is too lackluster/easy.